 As a founding member and the current vice president of AIDS Memorial Project of Northeast Florida board of directors, Jeff is passionate about giving back to his community—and has been for over 20 years.
 Prior to becoming involved with AIDS Memorial Project of Northeast Florida, he served on the board for the North Florida AIDS Network from 1999 to 2004.
 He was also an integral part of Equality Florida’s Jacksonville Steering Committee for over 6 years, serving as chairman from 2018 to 2020.

-When Jeff isn’t hard at work fearlessly advocating for Jacksonville’s LGBTQ community, he can be found planning and executing the most amazing dinner parties for his very fortunate close friends.
+When Jeff isn’t hard at work fearlessly advocating for Jacksonville’s LGBTQ community, he can be found planning and executing the most amazing dinner parties for his friends.

 Santana Hinson | Treasure

-Santana is an AMP Boardmember because he feels compelled to continually keep the memories of people who have died from HIV and AIDS disease.
-As a HIV positive person for 28 years, he wants to continue to keep the Memorial of people who have passed on.
+Santana is an AMP Board member because he feels compelled to continually keep the memories of people who have died from HIV and AIDS disease.
+As an HIV-positive person for 28 years, he wants to continue to keep the Memorial of people who have passed on.

-Santana has been on the WADC (Worlds AIDS Day Committee) of Northeast Florida for five years and currently sits as the committees treasure.
+Santana has been on the WADC (Worlds AIDS Day Committee) of Northeast Florida for five years and currently sits as the committee’s treasurer.

-Santana hobbies includes his love for riding roller coasters, going to the movies and eating out.
+Santana’s hobbies include his love for riding roller coasters, going to the movies, and eating out.
 He also feeds the homeless and gives them hope with encouraging words.